firebase/quickstart-android/README.md

 Samples available:

 - [Admob](admob)
-  - Display Simple Ad
+  - Display simple Ad on your App
 - [Analytics](analytics)
-  - Simple Analytics for your App
+  - Simple analytics for your App
 - [App-Indexing](app-indexing)
   - Get your App to be found in Google Search
 - [Auth](auth)